 Graphic organizers help students think, organize, and learn information in an organized way.
 They appeal greatly to visual learners.
 Look at the website http://edhelper.com/teachers/graphic\organizers.
 There are many graphic organizers on the internet.

 The above website is only one example.
 You can also ask about graphic organizers at your practicum site.
 You are to select 5 graphic organizers that you think would be helpful to support a target audience/s.
-Bring these to school for Class 3 and put them around the room to create a Gallery Walk.
-Then, be prepared to present them to the class.
-In approximately 10 minutes explain to the class how the graphic organizers would be used.
-Indicate where you found the organizer.
+Prepare these for Class 3 and be prepared to share your screen to create a virtual Gallery Walk.
+Be prepared to present them to the class.
+In approximately 7 to 10 minutes, explain to the class how the graphic organizers would be used.
+Indicate where you found the graphic organizer.

-Assignment #2: Supporting Students Across the Curriculum - A toolkit Due Date: Class 6 Weight: 30 %

-Evaluation: Rubric provided
+Assignment #2: Supporting Students Across the Curriculum - A toolkit Due Date: Class 6 Weight: 30 % Evaluation: Rubric provided